 - Discuss how to give an effective reading of an Angry Ghost poem.

-- Write about the ghost you most sympathise with.
+- Students can write about the ghost they most empathise with.

-- Discuss which ghosts make you feel angry, eg. Henry VIII or Queen Victoria.
+- Students can discuss which ghosts make them feel angry, eg. Henry VIII or Queen Victoria.

-- Write a letter to one of the ghosts.
+- Students can write a letter to one of the ghosts.

-- Think about who a poem is addressing and write a response from them.
+- Students can think about who a poem is addressing and write a response from them.

-- Read through the biographies and create a PowerPoint about one of the people.
-Alternatively, choose your own historical figure to research.
+- Students can look through the biographies and create a PowerPoint about one of the people.
+Alternatively, they can choose a different historical figure to research.

-- Record yourself reading one of the poems.
+- Students can record themselves reading one of the poems.

-- Make a bookmark by drawing an angry ghost and choosing a quote to accompany it.
+- Students could make a bookmark by drawing an angry ghost and choosing a quote to accompany it.

-- Follow the recipe and have a go at making some Semla buns.
+- Students can follow the recipe and have a go at making some Semla buns.
 Click here for recipe.

-- Write your own version of the one of the poems as a song, play or story.
+- They could write their own version of one of the poems as a diary entry, a song, a play or a story.

-- Act out an interview with one of the ghosts.
+- They can act out an interview with one of the ghosts.

-- Get one person to ‘freeze’ in the role of one of the angry ghosts.
+- Ask one person to ‘freeze’ in the role of one of the angry ghosts.
 Other people take it in turns to stand behind them and whisper their thoughts.

-- Read my analysis of Mary Shelley and then analyse one of your own poems in a similar way.
+- Students can read my analysis of Mary Shelley and then ask pupils to write about their own poems in a similar way.
 (Click here for my analysis)

-- Work as a group/class to make a collage or tapestry of the angry ghosts.
+- They can work as a group/class to make a collage or tapestry of the angry ghosts.

-- Work as a group/class to produce your own poetry collection.
-If you wish to self-publish on Amazon, here is a quick guide: Mai’s Guide to Self-Publishing.
-You might also like to refer to my editing guide to help you edit your own and each others’ poems before you publish.
-Mai’s Editing Guide.
+- Students can work as a group/class to produce a poetry collection.
+If you wish to self-publish for free, here is a quick guide: Mai’s Guide to Self-Publishing.
+You might also like to refer to my editing guide.
+Mai’s Editing Guide for poetry.

-I’d love to hear about any activities you do based on the poems, so please email me with any photos, videos, sound recordings and pictures.
-If I have permission to share your work on social media, please let me know in your email.
+I’d love to hear about any activities you do based on the poems, so please email me with any photos, videos, sound recordings and/or pictures.
+If I have permission to share your work on social media (or on my website), please let me know in your email.